SheetJS/sheetjs/README.md

 There is no real documentation.
 All knowledge was gathered by saving files in various versions of Excel to deduce the meaning of fields.

+#### Lotus Formatted Text (PRN)

+There is no real documentation, and in fact Excel treats PRN as an output-only file format.
+Nevertheless we can guess the column widths and reverse-engineer the original layout.

 #### Data Interchange Format (DIF)